betterify-in/andromeda-hugo/content/about.md

   title: "What We Do.
 We <mark>Betterify</mark> -"
   block:
   - title: "Financial Management"
-    content: "As <mark>Financial</mark> Managers we are skilled in the field of risk management, budget planning, strategic planning and financial data analysis"
+    content: "As <mark>Financial</mark> Managers we are skilled in the field of risk management, budget planning, strategic planning and <marker>financial data analysis</marker>."

   - title: "Accounting Management"
     content: "We’re here to offer the best support, to help you troubleshoot any of you business, <mark>accounting</mark> and taxation issues.
-You can trust us to solve your Accounting Problems into Opportunities."
+You can trust us to solve your <marker>Accounting Problems</marker> into Opportunities."

   - title: "Investment Management"
-    content: "As investment management experts or <mark>investment</mark> management advisors we provide services to a wide array of clients ranging from affluent to high-net-worth and ultra-high-net-worth individuals and families."
+    content: "As investment management experts or <mark>investment</mark> management advisors we provide services to a wide array of clients ranging from affluent to high-net-worth and ultra-high-net-worth <marker>individuals and families</marker>."

   - title: "Taxation Management"
     content: "We’re here to offer the best support, to help you troubleshoot any of you business, accounting and <mark>taxation</mark> issues.
-You can trust us to solve your Accounting Problems into Opportunities."
+You can trust us to solve your <marker>Taxation Problems</marker> into Opportunities."

 # our_mission
 our_mission:
   enable: true
   subtitle: "OUR MISSION"
   title: "Main <mark>Vision</mark> And Mission Of Our Company"
-  description: "We are passionate about Better Management and Better Leadership.
+  description: "We are passionate about <marker>Better Management</marker> and Better Leadership.
 Our passion is filled with compassion for the following Mission, Vision, and Values: Our mission is <mark>Better Execution</mark>, Our vision is <mark>Better Management</mark>, and We value <mark>Better Leadership!!</mark>"

   image: "images/about/02.jpg"